kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 This is an important HOCON pattern: make critical values fail fast, but keep cosmetic or environment-specific overrides optional.

+Note that the two `name` lines are not a mistake.
+HOCON keeps the last assignment for a key, and `${?APP_NAME}` contributes nothing when the variable is unset, so the literal above it survives.
+This is how a default plus an optional override is spelled in HOCON.

 For more on substitution rules and supported value types, see the [Configuration documentation](../documentation/config.md).

 ## Library Configuration { #library-config }